geerlingguy/raspberry-pi-dramble/README.md

 If you have only a single Raspberry Pi, you can use the [Drupal Pi](https://github.com/geerlingguy/drupal-pi) project to quickly get Drupal running on the single Pi.

-## Using Raspberry Pi B+ or Pi Zero
+## Using older or slower Raspberry Pi models

-The Raspberry Pi 2 and 3 both have quad-core processors that make certain operations four to ten times faster than single-core Pis like the A+, B+, Zero, etc. Additionally, a typical web application needs as much RAM as possible, and any Pi without at least 512 MB of RAM is woefully underpowered for the Drupal LEMP stack.
+The Raspberry Pi 2, 3, and 3 B+ have quad-core processors that make certain operations four to ten times faster than single-core Pis like the A+, B+, Zero, etc. Additionally, cluster members need as much RAM as possible, and any Pi without at least 1 GB of RAM is woefully underpowered for this setup.

-It's not recommended—but it is possible—to build your cluster with Raspberry Pi model B+ or Zeros (both have 512 MB of RAM), and you only need to make a couple small changes to `config.yml` before running the main Ansible playbook:

-Inside `config.yml`, comment out the two MySQL settings with comments `# For 1GB RAM.`, and uncomment the two MySQL settings with `# For 512MB RAM.`.
+Therefore only the following Pi models are officially supported at this time:

+  - Raspberry Pi model 3 B+
+  - Raspberry Pi model 3 B
+  - Raspberry Pi model 2

 ## Author

-This project was started in 2015 by [Jeff Geerling](http://www.jeffgeerling.com/), author of [Ansible for DevOps](http://www.ansiblefordevops.com/).
+This project was started in 2015 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).